 Below is recommended hotels covering both the US and Canadian side.

 Hostel/Budget – Days Inn – Niagara Falls Near The Falls, is a favourite budget hotel based on the Canadian side, conveniently placed among a wide variety of restaurants and bars and just a ten-minute walk to the falls.
 Double private rooms start at $39 but ask for a non-smoking room if you are not a smoker.
 Across the border, Days Inn Niagara at the Falls also provides a clean and friendly atmosphere with a short walk to the falls.
 Both hotels offer wifi and a pool as well as Denny’s restaurant for cheap eats.

 Midrange – With many hotels on both sides at midrange prices, it is difficult to decide which hotel to stay at.
 For the US side, I suggest Comfort Inn: The Pointe, Niagara Falls with rooms starting at $80 and Doubletree Fallsview Resort and Spa by Hilton for the Canadian side, with rooms with fall views starting at $83.

-Top End – The Red Coach Inn is an historic inn on the US side, just 5 minutes walk from the American Falls with suites available for those who wish for a fireplace and fully equipped kitchen.
+Top End – The Red Coach Inn is a historic inn on the US side, just 5 minutes walk from the American Falls with suites available for those who wish for a fireplace and fully equipped kitchen.
 Rooms start at $149 and great deals can be found throughout the year.
-The Hilton hotel and Suites Niagara Falls/Fallsview is a great hotel with 3 towers overlooking the falls and also include a gym, indoor pool and spacious suites to relax in.
+The Hilton Hotel and Suites Niagara Falls/Fallsview is a great hotel with 3 towers overlooking the falls and also include a gym, indoor pool and spacious suites to relax in.
 Fall view rooms start at $121 with rooms with whirlpool rooms available at $128.